-- Speak with your manager about your concerns.
+- Speak with your manager or your HR Professional about your concerns.
 Do not confront the employee on your own.

 - How should managers advise employees who have recently traveled and may have been exposed to COVID-19?

 - Please refer employees to the VCU COVID hotline 1-804-MYC-OVID (1-804-692-6843) where the call will be routed to Employee Health Services.
-Learn more at One VCU: Responsible Together.
+Learn more at One VCU: Better Together.

 - What happens to my benefits during this time?

 - Employee benefits for Faculty members, University and Academic Professionals, and classified employees continue automatically while employees continue to work (on campus or teleworking), are on paid leave, or are receiving short-term disability benefits.
 In the event of unpaid leave, covered employees are required to remit health plan premiums in order to continue health coverage.
 No retirement contributions are made during unpaid leave since there is no creditable salary; however, Virginia Retirement System members may purchase retirement service credit for periods of unpaid leave covered by the Family and Medical Leave Act (FMLA).

 - Will the COVA employee health plans cover the cost of COVID-19 testing?

 - Refer to guidance from DHRM.